braidchat/braidbot/README.md

 Create a new project: `raco pkg new mycoolbot`

-Add dependency to `info.rkt`: `"https://github.com/braidchat/braidbot.git#v1.1"
+Add BraidBot as a dependency to `info.rkt`: `"https://github.com/braidchat/braidbot.git#v1.1"`

 Edit `main.rkt`.
 You can use the `braidbot/insta` language or require the library modules & use them directly, if you wish.